pedro-moreira-ibm/bob_workshop_portugal/bob-with-watsonx-orchestrate-labs/wxo-bob/README.md

 - An IBM Cloud API key
 - Your watsonx Orchestrate instance URL

-Bob will then help:
+Bob will help you with:
 - Configure the watsonx Orchestrate environment
-- Authenticate to the environment
+- Authenticate into the environment
 - Import the tool and agent
-- Resolve any dependency or configuration issues
+- Resolve any dependencies or configuration issues

 ---

 ## 4.1: Generate an IBM Cloud API key

-Go to your IBM Cloud account and generate an API key.
+Go to your [IBM Cloud account](https://cloud.ibm.com/) and generate an API key.

 <img width="3682" height="1954" alt="image" src="https://github.com/user-attachments/assets/623b0b38-6639-4855-9f55-ca5cadcd1257" />